Cumulocity-IoT/cumulocity-ui-toolkit/libs/services/README.md

 If you dont want the c8y-data-grid to use its multi column sort standard, use this hack to force it to use single sort.

+## domService

+Provides a service to attach and maintain components that attach directly to the html body.

 ## HierarchyAggregateService

 Read custom fragment values and aggregate those over a given hierarchy starting at the parent Managed Object.